 Best Kitty Litter for Kittens

-You shouldn’t use clumping litter with kittens because they have a habit of exploring with their mouths, and so often will eat parts of the litter in their tray when they begin training.
+You must choose the most suitable litter for your kitten – as choosing the wrong one isn’t just uncomfortable for them or messy – it’s dangerous.
+It would be best if you didn’t use clumping litter with kittens because they have a habit of exploring with their mouths and often eat parts of the litter in their tray when they begin training.

 And if a kitten eats a couple of pellets of clumping litter, and they meet in the stomach (where there is moisture), guess what happens?
 Clumps form, which can become very dangerous inside the kitten’s body.
 They may even require surgery to remove them.

-For a kitten, you should use the same litter that they were using at their breeder’s or at the shelter.
-Consistency is key here, so make sure you find out what they were using and continue with the same one.
+For a kitten, you should use the same litter they used at their breeder or the shelter.
+Consistency is critical here, so make sure you find out what they were using and continue with the same.
 Then, when the kitten reaches four months old, you should be safe to switch them to a clumping litter.

-The Cat Attract litter for kittens does say it’s recommended for use from 8 weeks but it’s better to wait until 4 months for safety.
-But you can buy their proprietary herb blend separately and add it to the litter you’re using, to encourage them to use their litter tray and make them more comfortable.
+The Cat Attract litter for kittens does say it’s recommended for use from 8 weeks, but it’s better to wait until 4 months for safety.
+But you can buy their proprietary herb blend separately and add it to your litter to encourage them to use their litter tray and make them more comfortable.

 Unscented Kitty Litter

-Unscented litter is the best choice for most cats, because it doesn’t contain any bad chemicals, nor does it have natural scents that can sometimes be off-putting.
+Unscented litter is the best choice for most cats because it doesn’t contain harmful chemicals or natural scents that can sometimes be off-putting.
 Generally, cats prefer to use fragrance-free litter – they are naturally inclined to bury their waste anyway.

 Boxiecat Premium Unscented Clumping Litter